 In order to determine what kind of clearance is right for your purposes, you need to know some specifics about your project.
 What type of media is it?
 Is this a radio commercial, or a YouTube ad?
 Will it be streaming online?
 Will the media be paid or unpaid?
 Will there be any trade show or industrial usage of the work?
 Will it be broadcast?
 Also, how many spots or videos will there be?
 For indie films in particular, film festival rights can be an affordable option.

 How many times and for how long will the music be played in the work?
 How long is the overall work?
 It is important to consider this when negotiating fees and royalties.
 Another thing to weigh is whether or not exclusivity is important to you; do you need exclusive rights to this music?
-If so, expect to pay more since this means the licensor will be missing out on potential income from other licensees, and will expect you to make up the difference.
-Category exclusivity allows a licensee to be the only business in its product category associated with the sponsored property, and generally extends for six months in the US.
+If so, expect to pay more since this means the licensor will be missing out on potential income from other licensees and will expect you to make up the difference.
+Category exclusivity allows a licensee to be the only business in its product category associated with the sponsored property and generally extends for six months in the US.

 There are also other options that can be negotiated into your licensing agreement, such as the right to add other territories, add additional terms, or create different versions of the work.
-For indie films, step payments are a common option that guarantee payment if the film revenue reaches a certain threshold.
+For indie films, step payments are a common option that guarantees payment if the film revenue reaches a certain threshold.